aristanetworks/avd-workshops/workshops/jinja-yaml.md

 {% endfor %}
 ```

-Looking at this template, lets walk through whats happening.
+Looking at this template, let's walk through what's happening.
 First, we have a for loop that is iterating through the top level dictionary keys in the YAML file itself.
 Those keys would be `Red` and `Blue`.
 Looking at the actual for loop syntax itself, we have some new parameters to look at:

 `vrf`:  This is a variable the keys in the dictionary list are assigned to.